liorgrossman/darkness/README.md

 #### Loading it in Chrome:
 1. Open Chrome and browse to [chrome://extensions](chrome://extensions)
-1. If you have already Darkness installed, disable it
+1. If you already Darkness installed Darkness from Chrome Web Store, disable it
 1. Check **Developer mode** in the top of the Extensions page
 1. Click **Load unpacked extension...**
 1. Choose the sub-directory **darkness/darkness-chrome** (where manifest.json resides)